Chia-Network/chia-docs/docs/resources/faq.md

 ## What is recommended for plotting?

 We think you will want to use used Data Center grade NVMe SSD drives to create your plots.
 Regular consumer NVMe SSD generally has too low of a [TBW](https://www.enterprisestorageforum.com/storage-hardware/ssd-lifespan.html) rating.
-One of our community members keeps this handy [SSD Endurance document](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance) up to date so you can compare various SSDs.
+One of our community members keeps this handy [SSD Endurance page](/ssd-endurance) up to date so you can compare various SSDs.
 You should never use your root/OS SSD to plot as it can lead to drive failure and loss of booting.
 You can plot directly to hard drives and get good results, especially if you plot in parallel to different drives.
 You can use non-root SSD over Thunderbolt 3 and migrate your plots off to whatever storage you want to keep them on long term.
 You could even load them on a Raspberry Pi 4 with outdated USB 2.0 drives attached and they will harvest and farm just fine.
 PC World offers this great [background on current storage technologies](https://www.pcworld.com/article/2899351/everything-you-need-to-know-about-nvme.html) but this graph gives you a quick view of why we recommend NVMe SSD:
 ![NVMe SSD vs SATA](/img/plotting-nvme-ssd.png 'NVMe SSD is 5.5 times faster than SATA SSD')

 ## Can I plot more than one plot at a time?

 Yes, using either the GUI or CLI.
 Over the short run you have a bit more control of plotting using the CLI.
-There are [tips for Windows users](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-Tips-and-Tricks) and Mac users can find their CLI commands in the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide#macos).
+You can read the [Quick Start Guide](/quick-start-guide) to learn more.
 You may have better results if you stagger the start time of parallel plotting processes depending on your hardware setup.

 ## Can I make plots on one machine and move it to another machine?

 Yes.
-The [moving plots](https://github.com/Chia-Network/chia-blockchain/wiki/Moving-plots) topic here on the wiki gives you the details.
-You may also want to consider running a [remote harvester](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines).
-You can also use the same private key set to plot on more than one machine at a time but be aware of the [uPnP issues](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#why-should-i-not-run-more-than-one-node-on-a-home-network-and-whats-this-about-upnp).
+The [Moving Plots page](/moving-plots) gives you the details.
+You may also want to consider running a [remote harvester](/farming-on-many-machines).
+You can also use the same private key set to plot on more than one machine at a time but be aware of the [uPnP issues](/faq#why-should-i-not-run-more-than-one-node-on-a-home-network-and-whats-this-about-upnp).

 ## What is the secondary temp directory `-2`, and how should I set it?